 In the 12th and 13th centuries, European Crusaders battled the Seljuk Turks.
 This was part of the Fourth Crusade, a Christian military campaign to reclaim the Holy Land from Muslim control.

-However, in 1204, the Crusaders attacked and sacked Constantinople to collect money that had been promised for their support against the Seljuk Turks.
+However, in 1204, the Crusaders attacked and sacked Constantinople to collect money promised for their support against the Seljuk Turks.
 The emperor was forced to leave, and a Catholic Latin Empire was established with Constantinople at the center.

-In 1261 AD, the Empire of Nicaea recaptured Constantinople and returned it to the Byzantine Empire.
+In 1261, the Empire of Nicaea recaptured Constantinople and returned it to the Byzantine Empire.
 Finally, the Romans had their capital back again.
 However, the Byzantine power was irreparably reduced across Anatolia.

 The Ottoman Empire attacked Constantinople, and a siege began to defend the city.
 During this, Constantine XI – the last Byzantine emperor – was killed.

 After 53 days, the Ottoman Empire, led by Sultan Mehmet II, conquered Constantinople.
 The city was declared to be the capital of the Ottoman Empire, and its name was changed to Istanbul.

 This marked the end of the Byzantine Empire, and so the end of the Roman Empire.